reprappt/mk2b/firmware/README.md

 # Based on Marlin

 You have versions of Marlin.
 RC 1.1

-For stable you have inside OLD folder or follow the link: https://github.com/reprappt/Marlin
+For stable you have inside STABLE folder or follow the link: https://github.com/reprappt/Marlin